edelgrace/blog/content/post/2017-01-07-weekly-drawing-0.md

 ---
 My SO suggested we start a weekly drawing.
 So we pick a picture of something to draw and at the end of the week we share it.
 Last week we drew elephants.

-<span style="font-size: 16px;">Here&#8217;s my elephant!
-I think I&#8217;m going to stick to pencil drawings.
-I&#8217;m not good at drawing by any means and this was pretty easy, honestly.
+<span style="font-size: 16px;">Here's my elephant!
+I think I'm going to stick to pencil drawings.
+I'm not good at drawing by any means and this was pretty easy, honestly.
 It was fun drawing it though!</span>

 [<img src="https://i2.wp.com/edelgrace.me/blog/wp-content/uploads/2017/01/wp-image-297330053jpg.jpg?resize=663%2C1179" alt="" class="wp-image-56 alignnone size-full"  data-recalc-dims="1" />][1]